chenhengwei1999/ISSPA/docs/source/appendix/pavs_user_manual.rst

 **PAVS User Manual**
 ====================

-The full name of PAVS is Physical Agents Vehicle Small, which is a small vehicle for indoor environments, and its basic use will be described in the following document.
+The full name of PAVS is **Physical Agents Vehicle Small**, which is a small vehicle for indoor environments, and its basic use will be described in the following document.